 Live Scanning is a Good Thing...Except When it's Not

 Did you know that while you work, you may have both anti-virus and data loss prevention software scanning every mouse click you take?
 This is a good thing!
 Except when it is not.
 Unfortunately, this can also make it difficult for you to do your job.
 Hear me out.
 The “live scanning” is a feature most anti-virus companies have incorporated into their product, and it was built to protect you and others.
-I will start by saying this should ALWAYS be enabled.
+We will start by saying this should ALWAYS be enabled.
 With that said, you also need to weigh the risks of being able to do your job in a proficient and timely manner.
 That is why most of your software vendors will provide a list of anti-virus “exclusions” to put in place.
 This includes specific file locations to exclude from that live scanning feature that is always running in the background.
-You may have never even noticed it, but I can assure you it is silently doing its job.
+You may have never even noticed it, but we can assure you it is silently doing its job.

 When software like VoiceOver or the new VoiceOver PRO is introduced, we provide specific file locations that need to be exempted from the anti-virus live scanning feature, and it's for good reason.
 When using voice to text, you do not want the feature to scan every voice command you give.
 This can cause the commands to fail and not perform as designed.
 It can also have a barrage of other unintended effects.
 For example, it is the primary cause of profile corruption (which tends to happen when opening/closing your profile while live scanning is active).
 Now, security is important, so after putting these exclusions in place, you should still be running daily scans for viruses in ALL file locations.
 We don’t take security lightly and neither should you!